 \subsection{The common one-tube situation}

-In the introduction to this section we mentioned that the situation that is commonly considered in the literature involves one tube only.
+In the introduction to this section we mentioned that the negative distributions that are commonly considered in the literature involve one tube only.
 We describe what happens then, as special case of the above formulations in Definition~\ref{NegativeDstDef}, and recover familiar formulations.
 It turns out, in all three drawing modes, that the relevant probabilities can also be described via the `non-negative' bivariate distribution.

 \begin{theorem} Let $X$ be a set of colours, with a special fixed element $y\in X$, and with single-tube multiset $\tau = m\ket{y}$ for $m > 0$. \begin{enumerate} \item Let $\omega\in\Dst(X)$ satisfy $0 < \omega(y) < 1$.
 For $k\geq 0$,